Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 2. **Retrieving Information (`get_destination_info` method)**: When a user queries about a specific destination, the `get_destination_info` method fetches the relevant information from the pre-loaded context dictionary.

-By pre-loading the context, the travel agent application can quickly respond to user queries without having to retrieve this information from an external source in real-time.
+By pre-loading the context, the travel agent application can quickly respond to user queries without having to retrieve this information from an external source in real time.
 This makes the application more efficient and responsive.

 ### Bootstrapping the Plan with a Goal Before Iterating